Hymnody of continental Europe: Martin Luther and his environment

 Some of his hymns, such as "Gott sei gelobet und gebenedeiet" ("O Lord, We Praise Thee"), "Nun bitten wir den Heiligen Geist" ("We Now Implore God the Holy Ghost"), "Christ ist erstanden" ("Christ the Lord is Risen Again"), and "Mitten wir im Leben sind" ("In Midst of Earthly Life") were based on a medieval leise, which Luther reworked and expanded.

 Luther also adopted several Gregorian chants and gave them new German texts.
 With new melodies the singularity always stood in the foreground; often the melodies move in familiar formulas – artistic originality of the melody was of little importance.
 New melodies were mostly written in collaboration with Johann Walter.
 Luther also asked other co-workers for support in creating new hymns.

 The songs of Luther and his environment were printed on leaflets.
 They spread widely and quickly became popular.
 They formed a pillar of the worship orders: In Lutheran worship, the hymn is an active participation of the church and also may correspond to the sermon as in the hymn of the day.

 Reformed Church

 John Calvin rejected all traditions that he did not see justified in the Bible.
 Unlike Luther, he was initially dismissive of church music.
 In Calvinist liturgies, the spoken word had priority.

 Although being very musical, Zwingli rejected music in worship for a long time.
-In the Reformed communities of Zurich, there were no songs in his time.
+In the Reformed communities of Zürich, there were no songs in his time.
 Instrumental music was also excluded.

 Calvin, who took over the leadership of the Reformed Church after Zwingli's death, had encountered psalm singing in Strasbourg.
 He put communal singing again under strict musical and lyrical conditions, now called exclusive psalmody: